TLESORT/State-Representation-Learning-An-Overview/Priors.md

 - **Siamese network + optimization constrainct** <br>
-Siamese network are a generalization of the markov chain which make it possible to have more than two node connected to annother.
-It is particulary useful when more than two states are necessary toimpose a constraints.
+Siamese networks are a generalization of the markov chain which make it possible to have more than two node connected to another.
+It is particulary useful when more than two states are necessary to impose constraints.
 For example the implementation of the proportionnality prior need two states variation then four states.
-The siamese network can compute the for styate at the same time and compute a gradient which make the variation of states proportinnal.
+The siamese network can compute the for state at the same time and compute a gradient which makes the variation of states proportinnal.

 - **Metric learning** <br>

+Aurélien Bellet, Amaury Habrard, and Marc Sebban.
+A survey on metric learning for feature vectors and structured data.
+2013.
 [???]

 ## Papers